-The Multistate Professional Responsibility Examination is currently a paper-based exam, but will change to computer-based in August 2019.
+The Multistate Professional Responsibility Examination was changed to computer-based in August 2019.
 It consists of 60 multiple-choice questions.
 Of the 60 questions, only 50 will count toward your score.
 You are given two hours to complete the exam.

 For candidates who require special testing accommodations for conditions covered by the Americans with Disabilities Act, you may make this request in writing.

 Some of the arrangements that can be accommodated include extended testing time, supervised breaks, private testing room, semi-private testing room, large print test book and answer sheet, Braille test book, reader, scribe, and audio version of the test book.